 (c) Three hundred sixty five (365) days in all other cases during the continuance of disability resulting from sickness or injury;

+Drafting Note: The elimination period cannot exceed 50% of the benefit period.

-(3) Has a maximum period of time for which it is payable during disability of at least six (6) months except in the case of a policy covering disability arising out of pregnancy, childbirth or miscarriage in which case the period for the disability may be one month.
-No reduction in benefits shall be put into effect because of an increase in Social Security or similar benefits during a benefit period.
-Section 7F does not apply to those policies providing business buy-out coverage;
+(3) Has a maximum period of time for which it is payable during disability of at least three (3) months.
+No reduction in benefits shall be put into effect because of an increase in Social Security or similar benefits during a benefit period;

-(4) Where a policy provides total disability benefits and partial disability benefits, only one elimination period may be required.
+(4) Where a policy provides both total disability benefits and partial disability benefits, only one elimination period may be required.

-I. Accident Only Coverage
+D. Accident Only Coverage

 “Accident only coverage” is a policy that provides coverage, singly or in combination, for death, dismemberment, disability or hospital and medical care caused by accident.
-Accidental death and double dismemberment amounts under the policy shall be at least [$1,000] and a single dismemberment amount shall be at least [$500].
+Accidental death and double dismemberment amounts under the policy shall be at least $[X] and a single dismemberment amount shall be at least $[X].

-J. Specified Disease Coverage
+E. Specified Disease Coverage

 (1) “Specified disease coverage” pays benefits for the diagnosis and treatment of a specifically named disease or diseases.
 A specified disease policy must meet the following rules and one of the following sets of minimum standards for benefits: